Here at UW-Madison, we don't have A+. A is the highest grade you can get.

 Intro to AI.
 This is one of the most popular upper level courses in UW-Madison.
 There are 3 section, each with about 100 students.
 The courses is well-designed and the projects are delibrately made.
 This is the best designed CS courses I've taken at UW-Madison.
 I had Professor Fred Sala as my instructor.
 He has a strong math background, explains things super well and clear.
 To be honest, I haven't seen any other CS professor teach as well as him.
 He also takes efforts after class, gives long post on piazza, holds review sessions.
 Lots of students from other sections come to his section, because he teaches so well.
 I would recommend anyone to take this course.
 It is a great intro course to lots of concepts in AI.
 Our course page is hosted at CS 540 Fall 2022.
 I heard that this new version is designed by Professor Sharon Li, and the summer session doesn't offer this version.
 Again this is the best designed CS course I've taken at UW-Madison.
 I pass the course with 100%, midterm and final are not hard.

 Matrix methods in ML.
 This course look at a specific area from CS 540.
 We introduced gradient decent, neural networks, different regularization methods.
 The lecture and exams are well-made, but the homework is not closely related to the lecture or the exams.
 Our instructor is Professor Robert Nowak, he also lecture really well and clear.
 Lectures and exams are mostly related to math.
-The section I took is at 8:00 am, no recording is given.
-I feel bad about not attending every lecture because of the time.
 Professor Nowak is really friendly and fun, I heard that during the pandemic time.
 He gave lecture with natural landscape as background.
-The resources are limited if you want to self-study this course.
-I also feel like the course need an update, because the homeworks and projects are not as good as CS 540.
-I would recommend you to take CS 540, if you only want to take one AI related course.

 This is the most fun CS course, I've takend at UW-Madison.
 I took the honor section taught by Professor Dieter van Melkebeek.
 He is a really kind and talented professor.
 He can always immediately reply the question you ask.
 Professor Dieter Melkebeek also lead our ICPC team.
 Under his guide, we are the only school in North America that enter the world final for 11 years.
 He explains everthing clear, the course itself is also interesting.
 I extremely recommend you to take his class if you have chance.
 The exams and homework are challenging, but as long as you pay attention to the class you will be fine.
 Shame on some of the students that leave bad comments on rate my professor.